About us

 Professor Zoe Trodd is Director of the Rights Lab, a University of Nottingham Beacon of Excellence with dozens of projects and 150 team members, which is delivering research to help end slavery by 2030.
 Her books include To Plead Our Own Cause: Personal Stories by Today’s Slaves (2008), Modern Slavery (2009), The Tribunal (2012), and Picturing Frederick Douglass (2015).
 She currently works on two major research grants, the Antislavery Usable Past (2014-19) and the Antislavery Knowledge Network (2017-21).

-Professor John Oldfield Director of the Wilberforce Institute for the study of Slavery and Emancipation, produces pioneering research into historic slavery, taking lessons learned from the past so we can imagine a future that is different and tackle the growing issue of modern day slavery.
+Professor John Oldfield, former Director of the Wilberforce Institute for the study of Slavery and Emancipation, produces pioneering research into historic slavery, taking lessons learned from the past so we can imagine a future that is different and tackle the growing issue of modern day slavery.

-Dr. Wazi Apoh is a lecturer in the Department of Archaeology and Heritage Studies at University of Ghana.
+Dr. Wazi Apoh is the Dean of the School of Arts, at the University of Ghana.
 His specialty is in the fields of cultural heritage management, contract/salvage archaeology and development anthropology in connection with mining, dams and large scale construction sites.
 Since 2005, he has been involved in a number of on-going research activities.

 Dr Benjamin Kankpeyeng